Who is the best ever Strictly Come Dancing judge?

 We want to know if Goodman and his cringe-worthy puns is your favourite?
 Or are you a fan of resident Mr Nasty – aka Revel Horwood – and his acerbic tongue?

-With Motsi Mabuse a new edition ahead of series 17, and yet to show off her judging prowess, it’s only fair we leave her out for now.
+With Motsi Mabuse a new edition ahead of series 17, and yet to show off her judging prowess, it’s only fair we leave her out for now, along with the handful of guest judges who have made brief appearances.

 Strictly Come Dancing is on BBC One, Saturday 7th September